kellymears/BlockCompose/README.md

 In the `attributes` method you need to return an array of attributes for use in the block.
 Here, I am using the `Blocks\Attribute` class to make it a little easier, but -- as with `\Block\Script` -- this is totally optional.
 You can also just return an associative array as specified by the WordPress API.

-The last method is `viewWith`.
-This optional method gives you a chance to manipulate the data that will be made available to your view.
-This is for when your block attributes are returning data to be used in a posts query, for example.
+The `viewWith` method is optional and gives you a chance to manipulate the attributes that will be made available to your view.
+This is useful when your block attributes are returning data to be used in a posts query, for example.

+Note that `viewWith` does not expose attributes with default values, amongst other things.
+It's weird.
+But `processBlockData` exposes all available block data for manipulation.
+This method will be called directly _before_ `viewWith`

 That's it.
 When this block is requested on the frontend, it will be composed by these rules and rendered with its associated Blade view.
-In the example card block above the view called is `blocks.card.card`.
+In the example card block above the view called is `blocks.card`.

 ### View